shrutirathi1125/Netflix_SQL_Project/README.md

 - The U.S., India, and other major film industries contribute the most to Netflix's content library.

 - Certain genres, such as drama and comedy, are more prevalent, reflecting audience preferences and market demand.

+## Conclusion

+This project provides a structured approach to analyzing Netflix content using SQL.
+The findings highlight content trends, production patterns, and audience preferences.
+The insights gained can help understand Netflix's content strategy and its adaptation to viewer demands.